The process of applying for a design right

 We publish some of the details of your application on Australian Design Search.
 These details include the names of the owner and/or the designer.
 At this stage, however, we do not publish what it looks like.

 We check to make sure your application meets the legislative requirements for registration.
-We call this the 'formalities check'.
+We call this the 'formalities assessment'.
 This usually happens within 8 weeks.
 We will let you know in writing if your application doesn’t meet the requirements.
 Generally, issues raised at this stage are easy to overcome.
 You may have to provide new or clarify existing information

 If there are any issues raised, you have 2 months to resolve them.
 If you can’t overcome the issues within this time, your design application will lapse.